solo-io/gloo/docs/content/reference/cli/glooctl_cluster_register.md

   -h, --help                          help for register
-      --remote-context string         name of the kubeconfig context to use for registration --remote-kubeconfig string      path to the kubeconfig from which the registered cluster will be accessed --remote-namespace string       namespace in the target cluster where registration artifacts should be written (default "gloo-fed")
+      --remote-context string         name of the kubeconfig context to use for registration --remote-kubeconfig string      path to the kubeconfig from which the registered cluster will be accessed --remote-namespace string       namespace in the target cluster where registration artifacts should be written (default "gloo-system")
 ```

 ### Options inherited from parent commands